critterandguitari/EYESY_Manual/manual.md

 Just realize that how you use EYESY today may be very different from how you use it a week from now.
 This is to say feel free to skip information that isn’t of use to you today; you may find that later chapters appreciate in value over time.

-# Chapter Two: General Operation of EYESY
+# 2. General Operation of EYESY

 ### Knowing the knobs and buttons is worth more than a thousand words.